wvanderp/notes/projects/osrs-db/osrs-db.md

 It should consist of two types of data:

 - Static data: data that does not change over time, such as item names and IDs.
-- dynamic data: data that changes over time, such as item prices, player stats, etc.
+- Dynamic data: data that changes over time, such as item prices, player stats, etc.

 **Personal note**: You already have some code written for this.
 It's called `runegraph`.
 There is also a potential repo at <https://github.com/wvanderp/runegraph>.